leanstacks/react-common/README.md

-# react-common
+# React Common

-A suite of common React components.
+A suite of common React components used to compose React applications for the LeanStacks organization.